 What do you serve for snacks and lunch?

-What about parent participation?
+What about parent involvement?

-We require parents to help support the school by volunteering their time to create a more fabulous environment for our children.
 Parents organize our social and fundraising events, lend a hand with garden and classroom maintenance, and do cultural presentations of their family’s celebrations or traditions.
 We also welcome contributions of expertise and talent–web site and IT assistance, handyman help, painters, musicians, professional bubble blowers (yes, really!), storytellers, etc. This adds to the uniqueness of our school and truly allows us to function beyond what would be possible without the contribution of each family.
 If you have any other ideas, please do not hesitate to ask us!
 It is your responsibility to turn in your hours worked twice a year.

 How do you approach discipline in the classroom?